Cople: History

 Cople is part of the ancient hundred of Wixamtree.

 The centre of Cople is dominated by All Saints Church, originally built soon after 1087 by the de Beauchamp family and which later became part of Chicksands Priory.
 The list of Vicars maintained by the church dates back to 1237.
 All Saints Church was rebuilt in the 15th century, some parts of it a little earlier, by the families who owned the local manors.
 The church was extended in the first part of the 16th century.
+It is Grade I listed.

 A toll house stands at the junction with the A603 (Bedford to Sandy road); the house dates from around 1770 and was used to collect tolls from the road users.
 It is one of only two toll houses that still exist in Bedfordshire.

 Cople House, a large manor house, was at southern end of the village, but it was destroyed in a fire in 1971.
 In 1976 twenty four large homes were built on the site, renamed Woodlands Close, but the original coach house survived the fire and has been restored and converted into three houses.